November 21, 2019

 So we set ourselves a really complicated hardware challenge with exciting potential…. to see if we can embed our class-leading software on the M0+ based chip.

-To make it a bit more of a challenge it couldn’t be a lab-based PoC, it had to be ‘production ready’.
+To make it a bit more of a challenge it couldn’t just be a lab-based PoC, it had to be something demonstratable on real hardware.

 “It seems the smaller the technology, the bigger the opportunity.”